17 Symbols Of Innocence And Their Meaning

 6. Daisy: Simple Beauty

 Daisies, with their simple form and bright appearance, exemplify innocence in nature.
 The name “daisy” comes from “day’s eye,” referring to how the flower opens at dawn.
-This connection to the start of a new day aligns with themes of fresh beginnings and untainted perspectives.

 In Norse mythology, the daisy is sacred to Freya, the goddess of love and beauty.
 This association links the daisy not just to innocence, but to love in its purest form.
 Daisies are often associated with childhood games like “he loves me, he loves me not,” further cementing their connection to youthful innocence and simple joys.